-Find lots of inspiration for Spring with gorgeous home tours from 25 home decor and DIY bloggers.
-I’m sharing easy decorating secrets for an eclectic global Spring home.
+Find lots of inspiration for Spring decor ideas with gorgeous home tours from 25 home decor and DIY bloggers.
+I’m sharing decorating secrets for an eclectic global Spring home.

 If you are unfamiliar with our home, we are military living overseas in Japan.
 Our house is a traditional Japanese home so you’ll see some unique architectural elements and interesting details.
 Since winter was all about hygge (which we can totally do ALL year) with cozy layers, lots of textiles, and full vignettes, I decided to go with a more minimal approach to Spring decor.
 Well, at least as minimal as I can stand.
 Ha!